brianstorti/gem-readme/README.md

 ## Installation

-As simples as it can be: `gem install gem-readme`
+As simple as it can be: `gem install gem-readme`

 ## Usage